Minimize your digital risk by detecting data loss, securing your online brand, and reducing your attack surface.

 The challenge facing us today is twofold: not only is the digital footprint of the organizations we want to protect expanding and becoming more complex, but at the same time, it is harder to hire the right talent to work with us.
 Our organizations are using social media, file lockers, cloud SaaS applications, mobile devices, Bring Your Own Device (BYOD) and more.
 The question becomes now: how do we do more with less?

-I’ll be talking on a live webinar on this topic on May 23rd with CISO at Woodforest National Bank, Marc Crudgington.
-You can rsvp to join the webinar here.
+I also talked on a webinar around this topic with CISO at Woodforest National Bank, Marc Crudgington.
+You can watch the recording here.

 Open Source software and Open Source INTelligence (OSINT) are powerful concepts in their own right, when we bring them together, we can really create some magic.
 There are many fantastic open source tools freely available which we can use to gather OSINT about our own organizations.
 We can take an “attacker’s eye view” of ourselves and use this to explore our exposure and develop effective mitigations.